SLdragon/wiki-teamsfx/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

 Since simple auth is deprecated, refer to [wiki](https://github.com/OfficeDev/TeamsFx/wiki/How-Authentication-Works-in-TeamsFx) for best practices and iterate your application to use the latest TeamsFx SDK.

+### teamsApp/validateAppPackage failed error
+If your project failed to provision or publish by `teamsApp/validateAppPackage` action after upgrade but had provisioned successfully before, please use the [validation](https://dev.teams.microsoft.com/validation) to check your appPackage zip file and fix the error.

 ## Feature changes that impact your development flow

 There're some changes to existing features you should be aware of: